John J. Studzinski: PIMCO

 In September 2018, Studzinski was appointed to the newly created roles of Managing Director and Vice Chairman of the global investment-management firm PIMCO.
 He acts as an advisor to PIMCO clients including governments, pension funds, corporations, sovereign wealth funds, family offices, and foundations.
 He will also help PIMCO's expand globally.

 He spends his time in London, New York and Asia Pacific and he reports directly to CEO Emmanuel Roman.

 Philanthropy

-John Studzinski is a US-born British philanthropist who focuses primarily on the arts and creative industries, human rights and homelessness.
+In his philanthropic activities, Studzinski focuses primarily on the arts and creative industries, human rights and homelessness.
 He consistently emphasises the importance of human dignity and the role in philanthropy of mentoring and active networks.
 In 2008, he was awarded a CBE for his Services to the Arts and Charity and he has received a number of other awards for his philanthropic activities.

 Arts

-In addition to the more than £8 million he has given to the Tate Modern museum as of 2016, Studzinski states he wants to support early stages of careers in the arts.
-He feels that "money is so much better spent on the process of creating, on nurturing emerging talent and staying with it, a commitment over the years.
-And networks: bringing young creative people into a network they can learn from and that will support them."